benbossc/geospatial-open-data/README.md

 This lab is sourced from and adapted from Professor Noli Brazil's course on <a href="https://cougrstats.wordpress.com/2018/10/12/webscraping-in-r/"> "Spatial Methods in Community Research" </a> and Manuel Giomond's <a href="https://mgimond.github.io/Spatial/index.html"> "Intro to GIS and Spatial Analysis" </a> curriculum.

 # Instructions
-For this lab, you will provide an R script file and .Word document with: 1) all the maps produced in this map (including question #1); 2) written answers for questions #2-3.
+For this lab, you will provide an R script file and .Word document with: 1) all maps ; 2) written answers for questions #1 & #2.

-# Question 1
+# Map 1-2
 Using Census tract data and relying on what you learned in class, create a 2 static choropleth map of St. Joseph County: 1) percent of total asian population per census tract; 2) percent of total black population per census tract.

 # Introduction